14 January 2010

-Six Tips for Better Search Engine Optimization
+Six Tips for Better Search Engine Optimization (SEO)

-1. Optimize Your Pages, Not Your Site
+1. Optimise Your Pages, Not Your Site

-Search engines rank individual Web pages not sites, so it’s important to focus on specific keywords relevant to the topics covered on a page.
+Search engines rank individual Web pages not Websites, so it’s important to focus on specific keywords relevant to the topics covered on a page.
 Specific keywords tend to be less competitive than broad, general ones and can help move your page up the results list.

 2. Use Keywords for File Names and Tags

 Each page of your site resides in its own file.
 File names created with specific page content in mind can also improve results.
 Meta tags and title tags with target keywords are also essential for each page on your site.

 Your search rank is largely a function of the quality and relevance of your content.
 To optimise content:

 - Speak the language of your customers.
 Your keywords should map to the words customers use to find your products or services.

 - Create original content specific to your business and update it on a regular basis.
 Incorporate keywords naturally into the text on your Website.
 If you need help, hire a professional Web writer.